eerimoq/asn1tools/README.rst

 Specifications
 ==============

-ASN.1 specifications released by ITU.
+ASN.1 specifications released by ITU and IETF.

 General
 -------